developer-zebra/developer-zebra-site/src/ehs/2-5/guide/settings/index.md

 ------

 ### Keyguard Search Disabled
 Controls whether the Search app will be accessible from the Keyguard screen (also known as the 'Lock Screen').
 Applies only if the search app is enabled on the device, the search icon is visible on the Keyguard, and the Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag; otherwise ignored.
-Search access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified.
+Search access from the Keyguard screen is disabled if this tag has a value of 1 (default) or is left unspecified. **Note**: If no Search-app shortcut exists on the device lockscreen, use of this tag is not required.

 <img alt="" style="height:350px" src="search_disable.png"/>